InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: The Infinite Tensor Framework

 \section{The Infinite Tensor Framework}

 To support the computational requirements of InfiniteDiffusion, specifically the need for bounded-memory operations on unbounded domains, we developed \texttt{infinite-tensor}.
-This open-source Python library\footnote{Available at \url{https://github.com/xandergos/infinite-tensor}} abstracts the management of sliding windows, caching, and dependency chaining, allowing the implementation of diffusion models to remain focused on mathematical operations rather than memory management.
+This open-source Python library\footnote{Source code, documentation, and installation instructions are available at https://github.com/xandergos/infinite-tensor.} abstracts the management of sliding windows, caching, persistence, and dependency chaining, allowing the implementation of diffusion models to remain focused on mathematical operations rather than memory management.